home-assistant/home-assistant.io/source/_integrations/enphase_envoy.markdown

 ## Know issues and limitations

 - [Envoy firmware](https://enphase.com/installers/resources/documentation/communication?&f[0]=document%3A217) versions come with changing behavior, features and issues.
 Firmware is pushed to the Envoy by Enphase, while 'not always communicated in detail upfront'.
-This may result in sudden changes in the Envoy behavior and is always accompanied with an outage while Envoy is being updated.
+This may result in sudden changes in the Envoy behavior and is always accompanied by an outage while Envoy is being updated.
 - As of Envoy firmware  8.2.4225 the Envoy does no longer support setting battery modes, Enable/Disable charge from grid or changing reserve battery level through the local REST API used by HA.
 Until a resolution is found, you will need to use the Enphase APP to control these.

 ## Troubleshooting